 Medicare Cost Plans Being Discontinued in 2019

 Cost plans are a type of health insurance plan.
-Working with private health insurance companies, Cost plans provide beneficiaries additional coverage that Original Medicare doesn’t offer.
+Working with private health insurance companies, cost plans provide beneficiaries additional coverage that Medicare doesn’t offer.

 In addition, both plans limit you to a specific network of providers.
 This means you can only see the doctors that your plan offers.
 Going outside your network will leave you with the responsibility of payment for services.